Detroit, Michigan has been one of the deadliest cities in America for decades.

 The city’s rate of violent crime is five times higher than the national average.
 The child mortality rate rivals third-world countries with 120 deaths in children under the age of 18 per 100,000.
-In the neighboring suburbs, a drastically different story is told: child mortality occurs at a much lower rate of 45.4 per 100,000 and violent crimes are rare.
+In the neighboring suburbs, a drastically different story is told: child mortality occurs at a much lower rate of 45.4 per 100,000, and violent crimes are rare.
 A difference of a few miles can mean the difference between a relatively safe and healthy life and one of child mortality and high crime rates.

 In Detroit’s case, the city suffered major economic and demographic decline coupled with years of political and financial mismanagement.
 More than one million people moved away from the city in favor of the surrounding suburbs, weakening the tax base that supported vital infrastructure.
-Moreover, American automobile companies, long headquartered in Detroit, were forced to shift manufacturing away from “Motor City” due to high labor costs, newer manufactoring methods, and stiff global competition.
-The combination of these events left Detroit a veritable ghost town with the highest unemployment rate and the highest percentage of population living below the poverty level among all 71 major U.S. cities.
-Many of those living in the city—unemployed and faced with poverty—lack access to the necessary resources that they need to live health lives.
+Moreover, American automobile companies, long headquartered in Detroit, were forced to shift manufacturing away from “Motor City” due to high labor costs, newer manufacturing methods, and stiff global competition.
+The combination of these events left Detroit a veritable ghost town with the highest unemployment rate and the highest percentage of the population living below the poverty level among all 71 major U.S. cities.
+Many of those living in the city—unemployed and faced with poverty—lack access to the necessary resources that they need to live healthy lives.

 Your zip code is the strongest predictor of overall health.
 Where you live impacts your access to care and your understanding of appropriate preventative care.
 By better coordinating care among low-income communities, we can lessen the gaps in health inequality.
-Where you live shouldn’t matter to your health.
+Where you live shouldn’t matter to your health,